francobellu/MarvelApiClient/Readme.md

 - Be able to select a character comic from the character detail screen and vice versa
 - Implement Error screens
 - Search comics and characters by name or other parameters.

+TODO:
+- Improve error handling: net /decoding errors should propagate back to the View which should handle them.
+(Initially with a dialog)
+- Interactor is not doing anything more that the ApiClient.